fommil/fpmortals/manuscript/complete.md

 ## Summary

--   data types are defined as *products* (`final case class`) and *coproducts* (`sealed abstract class`).
+-   *algebraic data types* (ADTs) are defined as *products* (`final case class`) and *coproducts* (`sealed abstract class`).
--   `Refined` types can enforce constraints on values
+-   `Refined` types enforce constraints on values.
--   specific functions are defined on `implicit class`
+-   concrete functions can be defined in an `implicit class` to maintain left-to-right flow.
--   polymorphic functions are defined as *typeclasses*.
+-   polymorphic functions are defined in *typeclasses*.
 Functionality is provided via "has a" *context bounds*, rather than "is a" class hierarchies.
--   *typeclass instances* are implementations of the typeclass.
+-   typeclass *instances* are implementations of a typeclass.
--   `@simulacrum.typeclass` generates `.ops` on the companion, providing convenient syntax for types that have a typeclass instance.
+-   `@simulacrum.typeclass` generates `.ops` on the companion, providing convenient syntax for typeclass functions.
 -   *typeclass derivation* is compiletime composition of typeclass instances.
--   *generic instances* automatically derive instances for data types.

 # Scalaz Typeclasses